 Swing trading for dummies – swing trading basics

 As we already know the swing trading meaning, let’s move on to basic principles.
-Swing trading can be applied across a wide range of products and markets, including but not limited to forex, commodities, futures contracts, stocks and exchange-traded funds (ETFs).
+Swing trading can be applied across a wide range of products and markets, including but not limited to currencies, commodities, futures contracts, stocks and exchange-traded funds (ETFs).
 Traders engaging in swing trading will seek to identify ‘swings’, which are detectable directional shifts in the short and medium term.
 Then, they enter in and out of trades as appropriate once they’re sure there’s a reasonable chance of making a profit.
 In uptrends, swing traders will look to buy at swing lows, so they can purchase cheap securities and make a profit once the price returns to a higher level, whilst selling at swing highs to capitalise on the newly inflated asking prices.
 Essentially, swing trading means trying to catch points when the product is either overbought or oversold.

 Because of this, swing traders will often rely on technical indicators to alert them to emerging trends.
 These include moving averages, stochastic oscillators and relative strength indexes.